OPENER-next/OpenStop/docs/QUESTION_CATALOG.md

 #### `REPLACE` expression

-Replaces a given Pattern (either String or RegExp) in a target String by a given replacement String.
+Replaces a given Pattern (either String or RegExp) in one or multiple target Strings with a given replacement String.
+*This expression can have multiple return values.*

 RegExp are denoted by a `/` at the start and end of the String.
 First argument represents the Pattern the target String should be matched against.
 Second argument defines the replacement String.
-Third argument resembles the target String.
+All succeeding arguments resemble the target Strings.
+For each target string a respective result value will be returned.

 **Examples:**
 - input: `[sometimes]`